 Getting the best tickets – The most popular performances for young children are matinees – order early as these performances sell out quickly!

-Dog lover? – Dog lovers may be interested in purchasing tickets to a Pupcracker performance (December 16thand 21st at 2pm).
-For the seventh year in a row, Richmond Ballet will partner with Richmond SPCA for a meet and greet with adoptable animals at intermission and after the show.
+Dog lover? – Dog lovers may be interested in purchasing tickets to a Pupcracker performance (December 15 and 20 at 2 p.m.).
+For the eighth year in a row, Richmond Ballet will partner with Richmond SPCA for a meet and greet with adoptable animals at intermission and after the show.
 The dogs will also make an appearance on stage during the performance!

 Selecting your seats – Parents of young children may want to consider aisle seats close to an exit in case of a bathroom emergency or a restless child who might want to dance in the aisle.
 Please note that every family member age, 4 and over, must have a ticket.